83D/Russell: 1988

 On 9 August 1988 the comet passed 0.05 AU from Jupiter lifting perihelion (closest approach to the Sun) from 1.6 AU to 2.1 AU.
 This greater distance from the Sun makes the comet fainter, less active, and more difficult to recover.

 Its predicted appearance in 1991 was not observed due to unfavourable conditions and it was missed again in 1998.
 In 2006, although conditions were favourable, the comet was not relocated and hence it is now classified as lost.

 2021

-In mid March 2021 the comet is expected to come to opposition in the constellation of Crater at around apparent magnitude 20.9.
+In mid-March 2021 the comet was expected to come to opposition in the constellation of Crater at around apparent magnitude 20.9.

+2028

+In early January 2028 the comet may come to opposition in the constellation of Monoceros at around magnitude 23.7.
+In mid-June 2029 the comet may come to opposition in the constellation of Ophiuchus at around magnitude 22.2.